xintong-barry/xintong-barry.github.io/_pages/cv.md

 title: CV
 nav: true
 nav_order: 5
+cv_pdf: CV_XinTong_20250626.pdf # you can also use external links here
+description: The PDF version of my CV can be accessed via the button on the right.
 toc:
   sidebar: left
 ---
-My interactive resume can be found below, while the full version can be accessed <a href="/assets/pdf/CV_XinTong_20250626.pdf">here</a>.